 Where are the 2022 Winter Olympics being staged?

-No sooner will the curtain come down on the delayed Tokyo Olympics, thoughts will then turn to the next major Games in the Olympic calender.
+As the curtain comes down on the delayed Tokyo Olympics, thoughts now turn to the next major Games in the Olympic calendar, just a few months away.

 In July of 2015, the Chinese city of Beijing was awarded the 2022 Winter Olympics with the event scheduled to go ahead next year from 4-20 February with these set to be the first Winter Olympics staged in China.
 The city won the final bid beating Kazakhstan's Almaty by 44 to 40 votes.